ColetteThomson/hotel_california/README.md

     * The **Total Final Bill** is the sum of 'Room Cost' + 'Meal/s Cost'.
 * Terminal screenshot: [final_bill](assets/images/final_bill_hotel_california.jpg)

+### Customer Confirmation section
-* **Customer Confirmation** section:  this provides a message to confirm the user's booking.
-Information on how to contact the Hotel is given, should the user wish to change their booking in any way.
+* Prints to the terminal a message to confirm the user's booking.
+* Information on how to contact the Hotel is given, should the user wish to change their booking in any way.
 * Terminal screenshot: [customer_confirmation](assets/images/confirmation_hotel_california.jpg)

 ## Future Features